allink/allink-core-static/docs/modules/bootstrap-select.md

 In most cases the default `.selectpicker` works perfectly fine to render a select.

 But a problem we had is that the default selector also rendered content that was hidden (e.g. of the `default-modal`), which resulted in selects that look good but don't work at all.
-As a simple solution, we added an alternative selector `.selectpicker-alt` that does exactly the same thing as `.selectpicker`, but is left in peace by the library untill we call it.
+As a simple solution, we added an alternative selector `.selectpicker-alt` that does exactly the same thing as `.selectpicker`, but is left in peace by the library until we call it.